 Part B (1 point) Would it be ideal for the consumer to purchase only apples or only bananas?
 Justify using the given consumer utility function.
-No, it would not be ideal because if A = 0 or B = 0, the utility function will yield a final value of zero.
-1 point for responding no with a correct justification.

 Part C (3 points) Compute the utility for each of the following bundles and determine which one maximizes the satisfaction of the consumer: